grant/new-computer-checklist/README.md

   - [x] Keychain
   - [x] Find My Mac

+Ignore all those scary warnings and click "Remove from Mac".

 ### 💎 Extensions
   - DON'T DOWNLOAD DRIVE OR DROPBOX
   - Actions: Not enabled